1954 Guatemalan coup d'état: Military governments

 Although Monzón was staunchly anti-communist and repeatedly spoke of his loyalty to the U.S., he was unwilling to hand over power to Castillo Armas.
-The fall of Díaz had led Peurifoy to believe that the CIA should make way and let the State Department play the lead role in negotiating with the new government of Guatemala.
+The fall of Díaz led Peurifoy to believe that the CIA should let the State Department play the lead role in negotiating with the new government.
 The State Department asked Óscar Osorio, the dictator of El Salvador, to invite all players for talks in San Salvador.
 Osorio agreed, and Monzón and Castillo Armas arrived in the Salvadoran capital on 30 June.
-Peurifoy initially remained in Guatemala City, to avoid the appearance of a heavy U.S. role, but he was forced to travel to San Salvador when the negotiations came close to breaking down on the first day.
+Peurifoy initially remained in Guatemala City, to avoid the appearance of a heavy U.S. role but was forced to travel to San Salvador when the negotiations came close to breaking down on the first day.
 In the words of John Dulles, Peurifoy's role was to "crack some heads together".
-Neither Monzón nor Castillo Armas could have remained in power without U.S. support, and thus Peurifoy was able to force an agreement, which was announced at 4:45 am on 2 July.
-Under the agreement, Castillo Armas and his subordinate Major Enrique Trinidad Oliva joined the three-person junta headed by Monzón, who remained president.
+Neither Monzón nor Castillo Armas could have remained in power without U.S. support, so Peurifoy was able to force an agreement, which was announced at 4:45 am on 2 July.
+Castillo Armas and his subordinate Major Enrique Trinidad Oliva joined the three-person junta headed by Monzón, who remained president.
 On 7 July Colonels Dubois and Cruz Salazar, Monzón's supporters on the junta, resigned, according to the secret agreement they had made without Monzón's knowledge.
 Outnumbered, Monzón also resigned, allowing Castillo Armas to be unanimously elected president of the junta.
 The two colonels were paid 100,000 U.S. dollars apiece for their cooperation.
 The U.S. promptly recognized the new government on 13 July.
-Soon after taking office as president, Castillo Armas faced a coup from young army cadets, who were unhappy with the army's surrender to him.
+Soon after taking office, Castillo Armas faced a coup from young army cadets, who were unhappy with the army's surrender.
 The coup was crushed, leaving 29 dead and 91 wounded.
 Elections were held in early October, from which all political parties were barred.
-Castillo Armas was the only candidate; he won the election with 99% of the vote, completing his transition into power.
+Castillo Armas was the only candidate; he won the election with 99% of the vote.